 Criminal charges can change a person’s future in an instant.
 Upon arrest, it’s common to feel helpless.
 Concerns about family, prison time, employment, reputation, and finances can be overwhelming.

-When someone in this situation comes to Berry Law: Criminal Defense and Personal Injury Lawyers, they aren’t always aware of all the ways a criminal defense attorney can improve their case; they simply know that they need help.
+When someone in this situation comes to Berry Law, they aren’t always aware of all the ways a criminal defense attorney can improve their case; they simply know that they need help.

 So what can be done?

 Assessing the Case

 Some people charged with criminal offenses readily admit that they committed the crime and are simply looking for a way to survive with the least amount of damage done to their reputation, finances, and family.
 Other people charged with crimes are innocent and are willing to fight tooth and nail to avoid a conviction.

 While it is always the client’s decision as to whether to go to trial or accept a plea agreement, the client does not have to make any decisions until speaking with an attorney, who will assess the severity of existing and potential criminal charges, possible criminal penalties, and other consequences.

 At the same time, the criminal defense attorney is determining the strength of the government’s case.
 It is important for anyone charged with a crime to know that the burden of proving a case beyond a reasonable doubt belongs solely to the government.
 A defendant is presumed innocent, and the presumption stays with him or her throughout trial.

 A criminal defense attorney will discuss strategy with the accused and eventually determine whether going to trial is a good idea.
 While a criminal defense attorney never really knows what the outcome of a case will be prior to trial, after reviewing all of the evidence, he or she is often in a good position to explain the strengths and weaknesses of the case and make recommendations.